meatball133/crystal/exercises/concept/interest-is-interesting/.docs/hints.md

 ## 1. Calculate the interest rate

 - Use a conditional expression as an [`if`][if] statement and compare the `balance` to the different ranges.
+- The `return` keyword can be used to do an early return from a method.

 ## 2. Calculate the interest